what:

 when:

-Recent advancements in AI have disrupted virtually any domain of our lives.
+Recent advancements in AI have disrupted virtually every domain of our lives.
 Healthcare is no different with not only new opportunities unleashed by these developments but also new questions and concerns, particularly regarding ethicality, fairness, bias, and explainability.

 Join us to explore together how AI may impact healthcare in Poland through: